r-grandorder/tri-hermes/en/pages/Lostbelt/avalon3.md

 Hmm, the hieroglyphic predictions say 'No problem.
 Rebel.
 Eyelids, eyelids'.

 **Sion:**
-I haven't the faintest clue.
-Might as well be in Arabic.
-Well, let's ignore this too.
+I have no clue.
+Arabic please!
+Oh well, let's ignore this one for now.

 **Sion:**
 More importantly, what we ought to be paying attention to right now is our dear lady.
 I wonder what move she'll make.